 |Trail Type: Tramping track|

 |Start Elevation: 150 m (Marsden Valley Rd) or 250 m (weir)|

 |Dog Access: Dogs are prohibited in Marsden Valley Conservation Reserve|

 |Links to: Involution, Widdershins, Jenkins Hill Road|

 The start of Scout Track is only a 5 minute drive from Stoke up Marsden Valley Road.
 At the end of Marsden Valley Road there is a small car park on the right, just before the quarry.
 Here you will find an information panel with a map and details on trail times and distances.
 There is also plenty of room to park alongside the road.

-The easiest way to reach the start of Scout Track is by following the road to the weir; rather than turning right and following Glider Road over Poorman Stream Bridge, follow the road straight up the valley.
 You can also reach the start by following the road to the weir and turning right onto the Loop Track, which crosses Poorman Stream.
-The Loop Track turns to the right to head back down the valley; turn left instead to get onto the Scout Track.
+The Loop Track turns right to head back down the valley; turn left instead to get onto the Scout Track.